What You Need to Know to Understand this Disease

 The thymus gland, located in the chest, generally shrivels up after childhood/puppyhood/kittenhood.
 It is involved in the maturation of the immune system.
 In humans, tumors and excessive growths of the thymus frequently accompany the development of myasthenia gravis.
 Thymectomy (removal of the thymus gland) is a well-accepted part of treatment for myasthenia gravis in humans, but in dogs and cats, it would only be done if they have a thymic tumor.

 Removing a thymic tumor is a highly invasive chest surgery.
 If the tumor can be completely removed, the myasthenia gravis should resolve, and the blood test for antibodies can be used to determine if complete removal has been achieved.
 If the tumor cannot be fully removed, then continuing treatment will be needed.

-Vaccination should be postponed as it has been show to exacerbate active myasthenia gravis.
+Vaccination should be postponed as it has been shown to exacerbate active myasthenia gravis.
 Myasthenia gravis has been reported as a drug reaction in hyperthyroid cats in the first few months of treatment with methimazole.
-In this unique situation, disease resolved with discontinuation of the drug.
+In this unique situation, the disease resolved with the discontinuation of the drug.
 Another form of treatment for hyperthyroidism should be used in these patients.

 VIN News Service commentaries are opinion pieces presenting insights, personal experiences and/or perspectives on topical issues by members of the veterinary community.
 To submit a commentary for consideration, email firstname.lastname@example.org.